chafla/athenian-robotics.github.io-1/docs/raspberrypi.md

 Use `-geometry 2048x1456` for a larger display.

-Download a vncviewer client from [here](https://www.realvnc.com/download/viewer/).
+Download a *VNCViewer* app from [here](https://www.realvnc.com/download/viewer/).

-Start `vncviewer` on the Mac and connect to the Raspi at `raspberrypi.local:1`.
+Start the *VNCViewer* app on the Mac and connect to the Raspi at `raspberrypi.local:1`.

 ## Enable a camera
 Enable a Pi camera with `raspi-config`.
 Select the `Interfacing Options` and then the `Camera` option.